MythSoftware/aurora/README.md

 ## DevOps

-[Aurora](http://104.239.221.59/) utilizes Ansible and docker for configuration management and the ability to quickly ship code with zero down time using a rolling deployment strategy.
+[Aurora](http://104.239.221.59/) utilizes [Ansible](http://www.ansible.com/home) and [Docker](https://www.docker.com) for configuration management and the ability to quickly ship code with zero down time using a rolling deployment strategy.
 For more details, see our [DevOps README](devops).